uclahs-cds/package-moPepGen/docs/vignette.md

     --source SNV
 ```

-The `--source` argument is a user-defined value specifying the type of variants (*e.g.*, SNP, SNV, INDEL) later used during processing steps, and are required by all moPepGen parsers.
+The `--source` argument is used to specify the type of variants (*e.g.*, SNP, SNV, INDEL) parsed.
+The source names are used in later processing steps, and are required by all moPepGen parsers.

 ### Fusion

-MoPepGen provides parsers to three fusion callers, [STAR-Fusion](https://github.com/STAR-Fusion/STAR-Fusion), [Arriba](https://github.com/suhrig/arriba) and [FusionCatcher](https://github.com/ndaniel/fusioncatcher).
+moPepGen provides parsers to three fusion callers, [STAR-Fusion](https://github.com/STAR-Fusion/STAR-Fusion), [Arriba](https://github.com/suhrig/arriba) and [FusionCatcher](https://github.com/ndaniel/fusioncatcher).

-Download a demo TSV file output by STAR-Fusion
+As an example, we provide a STAR-Fusion TSV output file for demonstration.

 ```shell
 wget https://github.com/uclahs-cds/private-moPepGen/raw/main/test/files/fusion/star_fusion.txt